 Constructing a Future: The Power of Hope

-As our mental and physical inbox continue to be “flooded” on a daily basis, amid all of the chaos there are sometimes new opportunities to look forward to, some time to reflect, and a chance to make changes if necessary.
+As our mental and physical inbox continues to be “flooded” on a daily basis, amid all of the chaos there are sometimes new opportunities to look forward to, some time to reflect, and a chance to make changes if necessary.
 For those who have had a great year so far, whatever you are doing, keep doing it!!
 Nevertheless, for many, it hasn’t been smooth sailing.
-Here at home, it’s been a tough year both socially and economically.
-Many experienced loss, sadness, fear, disappointment, or some other source of hardship both personally and professionally due to the pandemic or otherwise.
+Here at home, it’s been a tough few years both socially and economically.
+Much experienced loss, sadness, fear, disappointment, or some other source of hardship both personally and professionally due to the pandemic or otherwise.
 Even if we didn’t experience it personally, we were a part of the lives of those who did.
 For those who experienced major challenges, you are not alone.

 Even though there are optimists among us who will say – keep the faith, stay positive, look at the good that will come of it and while all of this is important, it’s easy to see that we are not in control of everything.
 It can therefore be difficult for some to simply make it all go away.
 Negative things are going to happen, it is inevitable.
 We can, however, change our perception of the things around us so that we could function better at that moment.
 American psychologist, Rollo May once said: “depression is the inability to construct a future.”
 We can certainly change the stories we tell ourselves.
 What is certain is that many of us can use a little more strength and maybe a little more hope.
 It is what keeps us moving forward.